Service Ideas: How To Prepare for the Future

-- Help your kids prepare for the future by teaching them about budgeting, investing, or the stock market in particular.
+- Help your kids prepare for the future by teaching them about budgeting, investing, the stock market, or how to buy cryptocurrency UK in particular.
 This article from eHow, which says children as young as six can understand it, is a good place to start.
 Also, try this free, pretend-money Prongo game or google "stock market kids games."

 - Buy one plastic water storage container and fill it with water.
 Storing sufficient water is one of the most important things you can do to prepare for an emergency.

 - Donate $5 to Year Up, a one-year, intense training program that prepares urban young adults ages 18-24 for successful careers.